 What is the Consumer Protection Act?

-The Consumer Protection Act is a law that provides protections for consumers, including tenants and prospective tenants of residential property.
-Some of these protection include mediation, artbitration, and litigation, which is provided by the Consumer Protection Division in the Office of the Attorney General.
-The Consumer Protection Division may also perform independent studies, investigations and public education.
-Read the Law: Md.
-Code, Commercial Law ("Comm.
-Law"), § 13-102 and 13-204
+The Consumer Protection Act provides protections for consumers, including tenants and prospective tenants of residential property.
+Some of these protections include mediation, arbitration, and litigation, which is provided by the Consumer Protection Division (Office of the Attorney General).
+The Consumer Protection Division may also perform independent studies, investigations, and public education.

 What types of actions or practices violate the Consumer Protection Act?